namoopsoo/namoopsoo.github.io/content/post/2025-06-26-medical-anecdote.md

 | ----------- | ----------- |
 |  **Reason For Exam:** b/l first MCP pain <br> **Clinical Comments:** <br> **CLINICAL HISTORY:** Bilateral hand pain.
 MCP pain <br> **TECHNIQUE:** Frontal, lateral, and oblique views of the BILATERAL hands are submitted. <br><br> **IMPRESSION:** <br> **RIGHT HAND:** Normal osseous mineralization.
 No acute fracture or dislocation.
 The joint spaces are preserved.
 No significant degenerative changes. <br> **LEFT HAND:** Normal osseous mineralization.
 No acute fracture or dislocation.
 The joint spaces are preserved.
 No significant degenerative changes. | **Reason For Exam:** bilateral wrist pain <br> **Clinical Comments:** <br> **CLINICAL HISTORY:** Bilateral wrist pain. <br> **TECHNIQUE:** Frontal, lateral, and oblique views of the BILATERAL wrists are submitted. <br> **COMPARISON:** None <br><br> **IMPRESSION:** <br> **RIGHT WRIST:** Normal osseous mineralization.
 No acute fracture.
 Carpal alignment is preserved.
 The joint spaces are preserved. <br> **LEFT WRIST:** Normal osseous mineralization.
 No acute fracture.
 Carpal alignment is preserved.
 The joint spaces are preserved. |

-My thinking was now that sounds like a crazy amount of money for a non-emergency procedure, done calmly by appointment.
+My thinking was now that sounds like a crazy amount of money for a non-emergency procedure, done calmly by appointment and by referral from my primary doctor.

 Per https://www.fairhealthconsumer.org/, the typical cost is $60 based on the ICD codes.
 I'm lucky that my bills include procedure codes, because I can look them up and see the expected charge for this specific type of X-ray.
 There was one code for the wrist and one for the hands.

 ## Okay so back to  Kraków